staff0rd/documentation/server/admin-ui.md

 ![Web admin interface query details](~/assets/wai-query-details.png)

+## Visualize - Commercial Only

+The _Visualize_ tab shows the correlation and causation between Events and Commands

 ## Persistent Subscriptions

 The _Persistent Subscriptions_ tab shows an overview of [persistent subscriptions](~/getting-started/reading-subscribing-events.md#persistent-subscriptions) configured on streams.
 The button above the list do the following: